 (Still on – Victoria Palace Theatre)

 Having seen it twice, there’s no way I could leave it off this list.
 Somehow I managed to get 2 sets of £50 tickets and I know that makes me a SOB, so sorry for that little brag.
 Tip – sign up for Ticketmaster’s emails that tell you when tickets are going to be released and be on the website on the dot.
 You will have to book super far in advance, to the point where you almost forget you’ve got tickets.
 Then you have the delight of remembering and being excited all over again.

 Its everything you’d heard about it and more.
-The actors aren’t the same of course but the soundtrack still sounds exactly the same as the recordings you’ve probably listened to a thousand times over.
+There are various stagings of this happening around the world at any one time, so the actors are all different of course but the soundtrack still sounds exactly the same as the recordings you’ve probably listened to a thousand times over.
 My only request if you do see it, would be please don’t sing/hum along IN THE THEATRE – multiple people did this and it was irritating as anything.